Rebuilding Self-Trust After Narcissistic Abuse

 Maybe you replay conversations, question your memory, hesitate over simple decisions, or keep looking to others for reassurance.

 This is a common response to gaslighting, emotional manipulation, and prolonged stress.
-When your reality has been repeatedly challenged, self-doubt can begin to feel louder than your own inner voice.
+When your reality has been repeatedly challenged, self-doubt begins to feel louder than your own inner voice.

 Self-trust rebuilds through safety, clarity, and small, steady moments of reconnecting with yourself.

-As trauma-informed therapists specializing in narcissistic abuse recovery, we often help people rebuild self-trust after gaslighting, chronic confusion, and emotional manipulation.
+In this work, we help you rebuild self-trust after gaslighting, confusion, and emotional manipulation.

 Rebuilding self-trust means restoring: